Louisiana Addendum

 Equal Employment and Anti-Discrimination Policy

-This is only an excerpt of the University of Denver’s Non-Discrimination Statement and Discrimination and Harassment policy with state specific information included in italics.
+This is only an excerpt of University of Denver’s complete policy with state specific information included in italics.
 Please refer to the complete policy for further information.

-The University of Denver is an equal opportunity employer and makes employment decisions based on merit and University needs.
+University of Denver is an equal opportunity employer and makes employment decisions based on merit and University needs.
 Creating an inclusive and professional environment where employees feel comfortable, safe, and free from inappropriate and disrespectful conduct is one of the University’s core values.

-The University of Denver does not discriminate against (in any aspect of employment, including recruiting and hiring, job assignment, compensation, opportunities for advancement, promotion, transfers, evaluation, benefits, training, discipline, and termination), nor does it tolerate harassment by any person, including, co-workers, supervisors, and third parties, on the basis of the following Protected Characteristics: In Louisiana: age, disability, sex, sexual orientation, gender identity, genetic information, race (including hair texture, hair type, and protective hairstyles such as braids, locks, and twists that are historically associated with race), color, national origin, religion, pregnancy and related medical conditions, childbirth and related medical conditions, sickle cell trait, genetic testing, and veterans’ status
+University of Denver does not discriminate against (in any aspect of employment, including recruiting and hiring, job assignment, compensation, opportunities for advancement, promotion, transfers, evaluation, benefits, training, discipline, and termination), nor does it tolerate harassment by any person, including, co-workers, supervisors, and third parties, on the basis of the following Protected Characteristics: In Louisiana: age, disability, sex, sexual orientation, gender identity, genetic information, race (including hair texture, hair type, and protective hairstyles such as braids, locks, and twists that are historically associated with race), color, national origin, religion, pregnancy and related medical conditions, childbirth and related medical conditions, sickle cell trait, genetic testing, military status, and veterans’ status

 Information about the Louisiana Commission on Human Rights can be found at https://gov.louisiana.gov/page/lchr or by calling (225) 342-6969 or (888) 248-0859 (TDD).